jmrk7/railflow_docs_v2/docs/testing-frameworks/testng.md

 After the configuration above has been added, whenever tests run, the `railflow_report.xml` file is generated in `build/reports/tests/test` directory.
 This file contains additional information and can be consumed by Railflow NPM package or Railflow CI plugins.

-## Plain JAVA Setup
+## Plain Java Setup
 For plain Java project which does not use Maven or Gradle, the Railflow Annotation Package can be still used, because it is directly integrated with TestNG (how cool)

 ### Download Annotations Package
-[Download and add `railflow-testng-annotations`](https://search.maven.org/search?q=g:io.railflow.annotations) jar file from Maven repository and add it to the classpath of your Java project
+Download and add [common](https://repo.maven.apache.org/maven2/io/railflow/annotations/common/) and [railflow-testng-annotations](https://repo.maven.apache.org/maven2/io/railflow/annotations/railflow-testng-annotations/) jars file from Maven repository and add it to the classpath of your Java project

 ### Add Listener to Test Class
 Add `@Listeners(value = io.railflow.annotations.testng.RailflowReporter.class)` annotation to your test class.